The College of Arts and Sciences

 - Environmental Policy (MS)

 English Language Center

-As part of the College of Arts and Sciences, Drexel’s English Language Center offers an intensive English program throughout the year.
-In addition to classes in academic skills such as essay writing and oral presentations, the Center offers courses in business English, English for academic purposes, computer skills in English, TOEFL preparation, and other subjects.
-Many graduate students begin their studies at Drexel in the English Language Center, particularly if they do not meet minimum TOEFL requirements (see the Special Language Enhancement Program, described below).
+As part of the College of Arts and Sciences, Drexel’s English Language Center offers an accredited intensive English program throughout the year.
+In addition to classes in academic skills such as essay writing and oral presentations, the Center offers the pre-MBA Global Business English program (GLOBE), English for academic purposes, TOEFL and IELTS preparation, and other subjects.

 The English Language Center offers academic language preparation for students who have admissible high school academic background but need further English language proficiency and through the International Gateway program, a pathway program combining academic English language courses, credit courses taught by COAS faculty, and acculturation activities.

 Students admitted into the University Preparation program (UPREP) begin their studies at Drexel in the English Language Center in a short, pre-term program designed to prepare international students for the academic work and culture of the American university.

 Accepted undergraduate students have access to free language tutoring and other academic skills workshops throughout the academic year.

 For more information, see the ELC website or contact the Center at: